 I was granted permission by the studio to freely choose and integrate the designs of my choice into a window and built Harper's Forest, a collection of some of the more well known images from his large body of serigraphs and lithographs.
 I chose the cardinal from Cardinal on Corn (Red & Fed), the Blackburnian Warbler and Brown Creeper from Ford Times, the tree branch from A Good World, and a chipmunk from one of his older pieces.

 Since then the studio has made me a licensed Charley Harper stained glass artist.
-A select few of these windows will be featured in art shows, events, and shops throughout the city, including official Charley Harper art shows and Summerfair 2020 (TBD).
+A select few of these windows will be featured in art shows, events, and shops throughout the city, including official Charley Harper art shows.
 This partnership has been an incredible opportunity to promote Charley's work through a different medium and get Hinnenkamp Glass Crafters involved in the art community.

 For this first series of window panels I chose to use varying arrangements of "fracture streamer" style background glass I found very appropriate for themes present in his work.
 I was fortunate enough to stumble upon a large amount of it at a local stained glass shop and added it to my supply.